wildky/PencilDurabilityKata/README.md

 ## Installation
 Writer does not have any requirements or external dependencies.
 Writer can run on Python 2 or 3.

 To use writer in your own project, download or clone the repository and import the `writer` module found in the repository's root directory to your code.

+## Quick Start

-See example usage below (in this example, the `writer` module is in the same directory as where the pyhton code is being executed).
+In this example, the `writer` module is in the same directory as where the pyhton code is being executed.

-### Example Usage

 ```python
 from writer.paper import Paper